The 9-5 Job Paradox

 Deciding which job to do is a painful activity because of the numerous options that exist.
 It’s also a paradox.

 We are told we should do something “we like” so that we will “never work again”.
 This initial advice reveals an important aspect of jobs: it’s not fun to do.
-However, it is possible to find something pleasant, but that comes at a certain price.
+This is why those that do it, receive a salary.

 Indeed, beyond the nature of the job stands something very powerful that, most often than not, we desire more than the job itself: mOnEy.

-As such, we end up stuck in solving the impossible equation to find something that simultaneously pleases us AND brings in a lot of money.
+As such, we end up stuck in solving the impossible equation to find something that simultaneously pleases us AND brings in a decent salary.